ddfreyne/stoneship-site/content/cv.md

 * Improved stability and reduced the risk of changes causing outages, and ran workshops around stability and incident response

+* Set up a central repository for organisation-wide technical documentation

 * Introduced design documents to the team, now adopted company-wide

 * Worked closely with the customer support team to improve their processes and tooling